PawseySC/singularity-containers/_episodes/44-setup-singularity.md

 * disabling bind mounting of `$HOME` in the configuration file, to enforce best practices;
 * enabling bash shell completion, to make our life easier when using Singularity.

 The Singularity installation is highly customisable through the configuration file `$SING_DIR/etc/singularity/singularity.conf`.
-Refer to the [Sylabs documentation](https://sylabs.io/guides/3.5/user-guide/index.html) for more information.
+Refer to the [Singularity documentation](https://singularity.hpcng.org/user-docs/3.5/index.html) for more information.

 ### macOS and Windows installation, option 1: using Vagrant

-Here we're broadly following the guidelines outlined in the [Sylabs admin docs on installing Singularity](https://sylabs.io/guides/3.5/admin-guide/installation.html#installation-on-windows-or-mac).
+Here we're broadly following the guidelines outlined in the [Singularity admin docs on installing Singularity](https://singularity.hpcng.org/admin-docs/3.5/installation.html#installation-on-windows-or-mac).

 The general approach is to get a Virtual Machine (VM) framework up and running, and then use it to create a Linux VM in which you can install singularity.